 Abacavir is a nucleoside reverse transcriptase inhibitor.
 Within this class, it is specifically a carbocyclic 2'-deoxyguanosine, also known as a guanosine analog.
-After oral ingestion, abacavir sulfate is rapidly absorbed and reaches peak concentrations at about 0.63-1 hour with an absolute bioavailability of about 83%.
-Abacavir displays linear pharmacokinetics and possesses dose proportionality over the range of 300-1200 mg/day.
+After oral ingestion, abacavir sulfate is rapidly absorbed and reaches peak concentrations at about 0.63 to 1 hour with an absolute bioavailability of about 83%.
+Abacavir displays linear pharmacokinetics and possesses dose proportionality over the range of 300 to 1200 mg/day.
 Taking abacavir with food has not had any clinically relevant effect on exposure to the drug and can be safely ingested in the presence or absence of food.
 The volume of administration by parental route is about 0.86 +/- 0.15 L/kg.
 Plasma protein binding is about 50% and has an independent relationship with the plasma concentration of the drug.

 Abacavir is administered as 300 mg twice daily or as 600 mg once daily.
 It is also available as part of several co-formulated tablets.
 These different co-formulations are part of nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs).

-There are no dosage adjustments recommended in patients with renal impairment and Abacavir is well tolerated in patients that would benefit from NRTI use with renal pathology from other antiretrovirals.
-Dosing adjustment in hepatic impairment is recommended.
+There are no dosage adjustments recommended in patients with renal impairment, and abacavir is well-tolerated in patients that would benefit from NRTI use with renal pathology from other antiretrovirals.
+The recommendation is to dose-adjust in hepatic impairment.
 Mild hepatic impairment denoted as Child-Pugh class A is suggested at 200 mg twice daily as an oral solution.
 Contraindications to abacavir include moderate to severe hepatic impairment, Child-Pugh class B or C, due to lack of evidence.

-Abacavir should be avoided in people with coronary artery disease and in those at increased risk of myocardial infarction due to an increased risk of hyperlipidemia and cardiovascular events.
+Clinicians should avoid abacavir should in people with coronary artery disease and those at increased risk of myocardial infarction due to an increased risk of hyperlipidemia and cardiovascular events.